On abelian varieties whose torsion is not self-dual: Introduction

-The underlying parameter space for our construction is a twist of the product $Y_0(\ell) \times Y_1(\ell)$ of modular curves; for $\ell\leqslant 7$, this space is birational to $\A^2$.
-We may therefore modify the setup or ask for additional properties to be satisfied in \Cref{thm:main}.
-Our results can be extended over any number field $K$ with $K \cap \Q(\zeta_\ell) = \Q$.

-One impetus for exhibiting these abelian varieties came from studying the cohomology and derived categories of symplectic varieties of Kummer type.
-The linear representation induced by the permutation representation associated to the $3$-torsion of an abelian surface $A$ over $K$ is contained in the $\ell$-adic \'etale cohomology of the generalized Kummer fourfold $K_2(A)$ \cite[Theorem~1.1]{Frei-Honigs} (see also Hassett--Tschinkel \cite[Proposition~4.1]{Hassett-Tschinkel}).
-As a result \cite[Corollary~1.2]{Frei-Honigs}, the fourfolds $K_2(A)$ and $K_2(A\spcheck)$ are not derived equivalent \emph{over $K$} if the induced linear representations associated to $A[3]$ and $A\spcheck[3]$ are not isomorphic.
-In particular, \Cref{cor:main} implies that there are infinitely many abelian surfaces $A$ defined over $\Q$ where $K_2(A)$ and $K_2(A\spcheck)$ are not derived equivalent over $\Q$; it would be interesting to determine if they become derived equivalent over $K(A[3],A\spcheck[3])$.

-Quite generally (see \Cref{prop:listofsubgroups} for a start), we can classify those subgroups $G \leqslant \GL_{2g}(\Z/n\Z)$ preserving a degenerate (but nonzero) alternating pairing up to scaling with the property that $G$ is not isomorphic to its contragredient twisted by the similitude character.
-Attached to each $G$ would be an associated moduli space of polarized abelian varieties of dimension $g$, and the rational points of this moduli space which do not lift to the moduli space attached to any proper subgroup $G' < G$ would similarly give candidate examples.
-Exhibiting such abelian varieties systematically or explicitly presents an attractive challenge.
+One could further consider subgroups $G \leqslant \GL_{2g}(\Z/n\Z)$ preserving a degenerate (but nonzero) alternating pairing up to scaling with the property that $G$ is not isomorphic to its contragredient twisted by the similitude character.
+We classify these groups in the case $g=n=2$ in \Cref{prop:listofsubgroups}.
+Attached to each $G$ would be an associated moduli space of polarized abelian varieties of dimension $g$, and the rational points of this moduli space which do not lift to the moduli space attached to any proper subgroup $G' < G$ would similarly give candidate examples. \Cref{thm:main} can then be understood as exhibiting an explicit two-dimensional rational subspace for several such groups $G$.